Blaze and the Monster Machines

 Blaze and the Monster Machines is an animated children's television series.
 It premiered on Nickelodeon on October 13, 2014.
 The show revolves around Blaze, a monster truck, and his human driver, AJ, as they have adventures in Axle City and learn about various STEM concepts that help them on their way.
-Joining them is the human mechanic, Gabby and their monster truck friends: Stripes, Starla, Darington, and Zeg as well as their rival Crusher and his goofy sidekick Pickle.
+Joining them is the human mechanic, Gabby and their monster truck friends: Stripes, Starla, Darington, and Zeg, as well as their rival Crusher and his goofy sidekick Pickle.
 Watts and Blaze's sister, Sparkle, join the main cast in Seasons 3 and 7.

+The series ended its run on December 1, 2025, after nine seasons, 180 episodes, and 11 years of airing.

 Plot

 The show focuses on Blaze, an orange-red monster truck, and his smart, young driver, AJ.
 They live in a world that is inhabited by sentient monster trucks called "Monster Machines", including primary characters Starla, Stripes, Zeg, Darington, Watts (as of Season 3), and Blaze's sister Sparkle (as of Season 7).
 Among the cast is Gabby, a talented mechanic who later befriends Watts and becomes her driver.
 Each episode also features Crusher, a sneaky blue tractor-trailer who cheats in races, but slowly evolves into a nicer character.
 Crusher is always accompanied by his comic relief sidekick, Pickle.